bamulla/almulla-portfolio/final_project_ButhaynaAlMulla.md

 ## Plan for Project Completion
 I can create the graphs using flourish and put them together in a website.
-Depending on how I plan to design the website I could use github for it, or design my own using html/css and maybe bootstrap.
+If I find the graphs are in need of more depth I will switch to tableau.
+I plan to design the website I could use github for it, however, if the design escalates to be more complex than what github can offer I can design my own using html/css and maybe bootstrap.